alex/what-happens-when/README.rst

 The algorithm consists of two stages: tokenization and tree construction.

+* Tokenization.
+The raw HTML text is passed through a lexer(tokenizer) which breaks it into individual tokens.
+Tokens are chunks of text that represent elements, attributes, and text content.
+* Tree construction.
+During parsing, the parser constructs a tree like structure called DOM tree or parse tree.
+This tree represents the hierarchical structure of the HTML document.
+Each node in the tree corresponds to an HTML element.

 **Actions when the parsing is finished**

 The browser begins fetching external resources linked to the page (CSS, images,